Zillowers/mortgage-calculator/README.md

 > Mortgage calculator based on selected real estate value

 ### Installing Dependencies & Starting the Project
-From within the root directory:
+From within the root directory:<br />
-`npm install` to install all dependencies.
+`npm install` to install all dependencies.<br />
 Run `npm run ssr` to build and start project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory.<br />
 Navigate to `http://localhost:3000/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.<br />

 ### Public End Points (CRUD)